 - Groundwater monitoring wells will be sampled monthly.

-- Oil absorbing booms are installed in three nearby stormwater ponds to collect any residual gasoline.
-The ponds are inspected three times per week for evidence of residual gasoline and maintenance of the absorbent boom.
+- Oil absorbing booms were installed in three nearby stormwater ponds to collect any residual gasoline.
+The ponds were inspected three times per week for evidence of residual gasoline and maintenance of the absorbent boom from February through May, during which time no evidence of residual gasoline was observed.

 The Minnesota Office of Pipeline Safety (MnOPS) is investigating this incident.
 MnOPS enforces compliance with Gopher State one-call and pipeline safety regulations.
 Its findings will be forwarded to federal authorities once the investigation is completed.
 A final determination by United States Department of Transportation Pipeline and Hazardous Materials Safety Administration could take up to a year.